 of breath, wheezing or difficulty breathing, swelling of the face, lips, tongue or

 other parts of the body.

-Do not give DARZALEX to children or young people below 18 years of age.
-This is because
+DARZALEX should not be given to children or young people below 18 years of age.
+This

 Before you start to use it: